avanish269/simpleRegistrationForm/README.md

 Only basic functions have been added till now.
 Run the following command and then go to localhost:8080
 >npm run watch

+To access the list of all registrations create a file named user.htpasswd and in it enter your username and password in format <username\>:<password\>.
+Then go to localhost:8080/registrations